balirwaalvin/Pharmacy-X/DIGITALOCEAN_DEPLOY.md

 ### Build Failures
 - Ensure `composer.json` and `composer.lock` are in your repository
 - Check build logs in the DigitalOcean dashboard

+### Port Mismatch Issues
+- Ensure `http_port: 80` is set in your app.yaml
+- Verify Apache is running on port 80 (default)
+- Do NOT use port 8080 for PHP/Apache applications

+### Apache Configuration Warnings
+- The ServerName warning is handled automatically by our configuration
+- Check that `apache.conf` and `start.sh` are in your repository

 ### Database Connection Issues
 - Verify environment variables are set correctly